-total SPL @ 50 feet is 52.6 dBA L{eq} from 4.5 haul truck round-trips along haul road (calculated using FHWA model)
+^a total SPL is 52.6 dBA Leq from 4.5 haul truck round-trips along haul road per hour

-For both alternatives, the most, and noisiest, construction activities are being conducted at the approach channel excavation and spur dike construction areas.
+For both alternatives, the noisiest construction activities are being conducted at the approach channel excavation and spur dike construction areas.
 Noise generated by haul road trips is the construction activity that generates the least amount of noise because the trucks are going at a relatively low speed and they only briefly pass by noise-sensitive receptors.

-2.2 Noise Prediction model Method for construction activities
+2.2 Noise Prediction Model Method for Construction Activities

 Tables 14 through 17 are used to calculate total combined sound power levels for all of the construction activities that are taking place in distinct areas of the overall proposed Project area.
-These total combined sound power levels for distinct areas are used for the CadnaA model as a worst case year construction noise level scenario.
+These total combined sound power levels for distinct areas are incorporated in the Cadna/A model as a worst case year construction noise level scenario.
 For example, Table 14 identifies the years in which all construction activities would be conducted for Alternative 2.
 Table 15 identifies the specific areas where the construction activities for Alternative 2 would be conducted along with the combined total sound pressure levels (SPLs) at 50 feet and sound power levels (PWLs) for each construction activity.
-Referring to Table 14, there are a total of 16 total construction activities that would be conducted during 2017.
-By cross-referencing Tables 14 and 16, it is found that six of those construction activities would be conducted near the approach channel excavation and spur dike construction area in 2017.
-The PWLs found in Table 16 for those six construction activities are then summed up to generate a total PWL for the approach channel excavation and spur dike construction area.
-In 2017, and for Alternative 2, the acoustic power level for all construction activities being conducted at the approach channel excavation and spur dike construction area is 134.9 dBA PWL.
+By cross-referencing Tables 14 and 16, the sound power levels for each area of construction for each year are summed up in order to generate a total potential sound power level.
+In 2017, and for Alternative 2, the acoustic power level for all construction activities being conducted at the approach channel excavation and spur dike construction area is 136.4 dBA PWL and, in 2016, it is 137.1 dBA PWL.
 This process is carried out for both Alternatives 2 and 3 for the following designated construction areas in order find the year with the worst-case noise generating scenario due to construction:

 - Approach Channel Excavation and Spur Dike Construction Area

 - Transload Facility Construction and Removal Area

-- MIAD Staging Area
+- MIAD Disposal and Staging Areas

 - Dike 7 Staging Area

 - Overlook Staging Area

 - Prison Staging Area

+- Dike 8 Disposal Area

 - Haul Road

-Blast noise and off-site traffic noise due to construction is analyzed separately from the rest of on-site construction activities listed in Tables 14 through 17.
+Blast noise and off-site traffic noise due to construction is analyzed separately from the on-site construction activities listed in Tables 14 through 17.